eclipse-apoapsis/ort-server/README.md

 > Do not use the Docker Compose setup in production as it uses multiple insecure defaults, like providing Keycloak
 > without TLS.

-To start the ORT server with the required 3rd party services, you can run:
+To start the ORT server with the required third-party services run:

 ```shell
 docker compose up